ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

-End-to-end encryption helps protect our own information against theft and manipulation by adversaries -- ranging from an individual disgruntled employee, to hostile foreign intelligence services who may be spying for economic, political or military reasons.
+End-to-end encryption helps protect our own information against theft and manipulation by adversaries -- ranging from an individual disgruntled employee, to hostile foreign intelligence services who may be spying or sabotaging for economic, political or military reasons.
 As more and more aspects of the world are [controlled by software][andreessen], and as increasingly many devices are connected to the internet, a cyberattack against weakly secured systems could have catastrophic consequences.
 We will need all the defences we can get, and end-to-end encryption is going to be an indispensable part of our security infrastructure.

 [steel-mill]: http://www.wired.com/2015/01/german-steel-mill-hack-destruction/
 [jeep]: http://www.wired.com/2015/07/hackers-remotely-kill-jeep-highway/